infinum/rails-handbook/Building an API.md

 ### Data serialization/deserialization

-So far we've used the [jsonapi-rails](https://github.com/jsonapi-rb/jsonapi-rails), which takes care of serialization/deserialization of Ruby objects into/out of JSON objects, all according to the JSON API standard, so you don't have to think about those details.
+So far we've used the [jsonapi-rails](https://github.com/jsonapi-rb/jsonapi-rails), which takes care of serialization/deserialization of Ruby objects into/out of JSON objects.
+It's done according to the JSON API standard, so you don't have to think about those details.

 Another alternative is [fast_jsonapi](https://github.com/Netflix/fast_jsonapi).
 Netflix's gem proved it can do serialization faster.
 You can check out the [benchmark specs](https://github.com/Netflix/fast_jsonapi/blob/master/spec/lib/object_serializer_performance_spec.rb) if you're interested.

 ### Testing & Documentation

 [rspec](https://github.com/rspec/rspec-rails)
  * Testing is always important when building software, but doubly so when writing an API since we can use tests to generate documentation.

 [dox](https://github.com/infinum/dox)
 *  Generates documentation from the RSpec tests in the API Blueprint format.